 I include you.
 Nothing you do can make me believe you are something I’m not.
 Nothing you do can make me turn against you and act like you, talk like you, hate like you.

-However black the darkness that surrounds you and your tribe is, I know a sliver of that darkness is in me too.
+However black the darkness that surrounds you and your crew is, I know a sliver of that darkness is in me too.
 The moment I forget that, we are forever condemned to fight your war.

 I choose the other cheek.
 I don’t care about winning the argument, I don’t care about the principles.
 I’m not in it to win.
 I choose love.